animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-During this window of time, it is possible that these pending PR `Indexes` cannot be identified by {data-store-name} — such as with a call to {x-data-store-javadoc}/org/apache/geode/cache/query/QueryService.html#getIndexes\[`QueryService.getIndexes()`\] with
+During this window of time, it is possible that these pending PR `Indexes` cannot be identified by GemFire — such as with a call to {x-data-store-javadoc}/org/apache/geode/cache/query/QueryService.html#getIndexes\[`QueryService.getIndexes()`\] with